tyronejosee/project_new_store/README.md

 ## License

-This project is under the [MIT license](https://github.com/tyronejosee/project_new_store/blob/main/LICENSE).
+This project is under the [Apache-2.0 license](https://github.com/tyronejosee/project_new_store/blob/main/LICENSE).